Flag of the Philippines: In wakes and burials

-The flag may also be used to cover the caskets of the dead of the tanod, military and police, civil uniformed services, fire fighter, traffic enforcer, supreme court judge, Filipino governance servants, veterans of previous wars, national artists, uniformed rescuers, PNP SWAT and outstanding civilians as determined by the local government.
+The flag may also be used to cover the caskets of deceased public officials or employees such as tanod (awarding ceremony), military and police, civil uniformed services, fire fighter, senator, congress, traffic enforcer, cadets for military or police, justices ranging from lower courts to supreme court, Filipino governance servants, veterans of previous wars veteran soldiers, national artists, uniformed rescuers, PNP SWAT, presidents and vice presidents, and outstanding civilians as determined by the local government.
 In such cases, the flag must be placed such that the white triangle is at the head and the blue portion covers the right side of the casket.
 The flag should not be lowered to the grave or allowed to touch the ground, but should be solemnly folded and handed to the heirs of the deceased.

+There is a common practice of placing religious items on top of the Philippine flag when draped on a coffin such as a rosary, bible, torah, Quran, Christian cross (be it crucifix or empty cross), Islamic star and moon, or the star of David.
+This is allowed by law to symbolize the belief and principle of "God above country" as well as to uphold the constitution's guarantee of religious freedom.

 As a war ensign

 The Philippines does not utilize a separate war flag; instead, the national flag itself is used for this purpose.
 To indicate a state of war, the red field is flown upwards and is placed on the right (i.e., the observer's left) when hung vertically.
 In times of peace, however, the blue area is the superior field.
 On this case, the Philippine flag is the only official country flag in the world that can be flipped when the country is at war.
 The red side-up orientation of the flag was used by the First Philippine Republic during the Philippine–American War from 1899 to 1901, by the Philippine Commonwealth during World War II from 1941 to 1945, by the Japanese-sponsored Philippine Republic when it declared war against the United Kingdom and the United States in 1944, by soldiers and civilians during the attempted coups d'états against President Corazon Aquino's administration, and by militants and rallyists during EDSA III.